Practice Git branching operations with real-world scenarios

 - Use descriptive branch names that reflect their purpose

-- Regularly sync your feature branches with their base branch to avoid major conflicts
+- Regularly sync your feature branches with their base branch to avoid major

 - Delete branches after they're merged to keep your repository clean